proski/moontrucks/README.md

 * Search for the shorted queue is O(m) whether m is the number of unload stations.
 It should be possible to use a faster algorithm.
 * The code could use `std::optional` in a some places.
+* `Clock` doesn't need to be a class.
+Moreover, it should be possible to use the `std::chrono` library for time conversion.

 ## Testing done